MicrosoftDocs/sql-docs/docs/tools/sql-server-profiler/sql-server-profiler.md

 - Remote procedure call (RPC) batch status.
 - The start or end of a stored procedure.
 - The start or end of statements within stored procedures.
-- The start or end of an SQL batch.
+- The start or end of a SQL batch.
 - An error written to the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] error log.
 - A lock acquired or released on a database object.
 - An opened cursor.